-Business Restructuring: Following the restructuring exercise carried out by the Board and Management of the company in 2017 meant to reposition the operating entities within the group for operational efficiencies, the group has recorded four consecutive years of reporting operational profits in 2018, 2019, 2020 and 2021.
+Business Restructuring: Following the restructuring exercise carried out by the Board and Management of the company in 2017 meant to reposition the operating entities within the group for operational efficiencies, the group has continue to record commendable growth in turnover, with a Cummulative average growth rate CAGR of 36% recorded over the five years.

+The group has also had five consecutive years of reporting operational profits from 2018 to 2022.
 Our various businesses' results have shown that with the right level of operating capital, they can deliver satisfactory returns as they continue to thrive under harsh circumstances.